dlm1223/fantasy-football-optimization/README.md

 Based on the above, you can see how certain strategies don’t really make a difference, and certain ones perform worse.
-For example the zero-WR strategies (6 & 7) perform about 50 points worse than the default strategy.
+For example the zero-WR strategy (6) performs about 50 points worse than the default strategy.
 Not taking a backup TE and QB also worsen the score.

 </br>